TJEvans/ApplitoolsHackathon/README.md

 ## Tests using Vision AI
 Time it took to learn AppliTools?
 Scanned the Tutorial for 30 minutes for the basics then dove right in

 Time it took to develop the VisionAi test project?
 Took an hour to get Eyes added and work through API key and Viewport params.
-Interacting with the UI took .....
+Interacting with the Eyes UI took a half day to get comfortable going in blind.
+Figuring out how to remove Baselines and update them gave me a lot of trouble.

-Lines of code written? ~50 lines of code was added to utilize AppliTools Eyes
+Lines of code written? ~60 lines of code was added to utilize AppliTools Eyes

 Lines changed when adjusting to V2 TODO